 All points of access are confined to the site, thereby ensuring no cut through traffic will take place.
-Continuous and direct pedestrian paths, including crosswalks and all associated Americans with Disabilities Act curb ramps, are required at all access points and throughout the site.
-Vehicular access and circulation for the proposed development are found to be sufficient.
+Continuous and direct pedestrian paths, including crosswalks and all associated Americans with Disabilities Act curb ramps, are recommended at all access points and throughout the site.
+Staff find vehicular access and circulation for the proposed development to be sufficient.

-Based on the findings presented above, multimodal transportation facilities will exist to serve the subdivision, as required under prior Subtitle 24 of the Prince George's County Code, and will conform to the MPOT and TDDP.
+Based on the findings presented above, staff conclude that multimodal transportation facilities will exist to serve the proposed subdivision, as required under prior Subtitle 24 of the Prince George's County Code, and will conform to the MPOT and TDDP, with the recommended conditions provided in this technical staff report.

-10. Public Facilities-This PPS was reviewed for conformance to the TDDP, in accordance with Section 24-121(a)(5).
+7. Public Facilities-This PPS was reviewed for conformance to the TDDP, in accordance with Section 24-121(a)(5).
 The TDDP contains a financing plan for implementation of public facility improvements.
 Specifically, the cost for suggested public facility improvements is identified for the following: Street Improvements, Wayfinding Signage, New Public School, Recreation and Open Space Facilities, and Transit and Public Utilities.